LibrariesHacked/england-librarydata/library-db.md

 ## Dataset: OS boundaries

 - Download [Boundary Lines](https://www.ordnancesurvey.co.uk/opendatadownload/products.html) from the OS Open Data products.
 Alternatively, copies of the relevant boundary line files are included in the data directory of this project.
-- From a command line, run the following commands (requires **shp2pgsql** which should be available with PostGIS).
+- From a command prompt, run the following commands (requires **shp2pgsql** which should be available with PostGIS).
 This will automatically create the relevant tables.

 ```
 shp2pgsql "county_region.shp" | psql -d uklibs -U "postgres"